 How to correctly plan a Hazardous Material Storage

 Depending on the properties and the amount of the hazardous materials being stored, building regulations for storage apply.
 In the case of acids or alkalis, special PE liners, for example, must be provided in the spill pallet.
 For flammable media, legal fire protection regulations must also be observed.
-If there is an explosive atmosphere, the ATEX Directive 2014/34 / EU must be observed.
-If different media are being stored, the assembly instructions must be observed.
+If there is an explosive atmosphere, the ATEX Directive 2014/34 / EU must be regarded.
+If different media are being stored, the assembly instructions must be followed.

 How hazardous is the media being stored?

 The safety data sheet or the packaging label will indicate how hazardous the media is.
 It should be used to determine safe options for aggregating various hazardous substances to avoid increased risk.
 Depending on how hazardous the media is and the storage quantities of dangerous substances to water or the size of the system, spill pallets with the corresponding catchment volume and extinguishing water retention devices are required as water protection measures.
 A first overview of the media to be stored and how they can be stored together can be found in our practical aids:

 Our practical guides offer lots of interesting facts and expert tips on how to store and handle hazardous materials safely.

 What are the specifications in the safety data sheet?

 In the safety data sheet, you can usually find information for safe storage conditions.
 These include special requirements for storage rooms or containers (including retaining walls and ventilation), incompatible materials, storage conditions (temperature/air/moisture/light, etc.), special requirements for electrical systems and equipment, and measures against electrostatic charging.

 In addition to the planning factors mentioned, we will discuss with you other things, such as

 Standard quality checks (Factory Acceptance Test, FAT / Site Acceptance Test, SAT) or plant inspections are possible.

 Which container size should be stored in which quantity?